The Message About Power in Louise Arbour’s Appointment

 Those stories — from the White House, from the State Department, from the United Nations, from NATO headquarters in Brussels, from Pristina, from Belgrade, from Rambouillet, and from brave stringers writing about village after village, town after town, where Milosevic’s thugs had shown up to massacre the men, and, gradually, the women and children of Kosovo — chronicled a genocide, dateline by dateline, as well as the international efforts to stop it.

-At The Hague on May 27, 1999, International Criminal Tribunal for the Former Yugoslavia (ICTY) Chief Prosecutor Louise Arbour publicly announced the indictment she had delivered five days earlier under a non-disclosure order of Slobodan Milosevic and four other individuals for crimes against humanity.
+At The Hague on May 27, 1999, International Criminal Tribunal for the Former Yugoslavia (ICTY) Chief Prosecutor Louise Arbour publicly announced the indictment of Slobodan Milosevic and four other individuals for crimes against humanity.

 The charges on 66 counts were as follows: Genocide; complicity in genocide; deportation; murder; persecutions on political, racial or religious grounds; inhumane acts/forcible transfer; extermination; imprisonment; torture; willful killing; unlawful confinement; willfully causing great suffering; unlawful deportation or transfer; extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly; cruel treatment; plunder of public or private property; attacks on civilians; destruction or willful damage done to historic monuments and institutions dedicated to education or religion; unlawful attacks on civilian objects.
 Further charges of violating the laws or customs of war, grave breaches of the Geneva Conventions in Croatia and Bosnia and genocide in Bosnia were added in 2001.